OAGi/Score/docs/user_guide/index.rst

       3. Select the icon.

-   2. Restore CC individually”
+   2. Restore CC individually"

       1. Click on the DEN of a deleted CC to open its detail page.

-      2. Click the “Restore” button at the top-right corner of the page.
+      2. Click the "Restore" button at the top-right corner of the page.

 2. Confirm (or cancel) the restoration on the pop-up dialog.